tlinnet/docker-compassxport/README.md

 see below for an excerpt from their ReleaseNotes, and check the installation package CompassXport_*_Setup.exe for the full information.

-After building the image, the conversion can be started with e.g.
+After building the image, the conversion can be started with e.g. See options first: `docker help run`

-`docker run -v $PWD:/data phnmnl/compassxport:3092-0.1 -multi /data/neg-MM8_1-A,1_01_376.d/ -o
+`docker run -v $PWD:/data bruker/compassxport:3.0.13.1.1 -multi /data/neg-MM8_1-A,1_01_376.d/ -o /data`

-/data`
+This will run with, [see this link for options](https://docs.docker.com/engine/reference/commandline/run/ )

+- Run with with current directory $PWD mounted to /data in the container
+- Run the image `/data bruker/compassxport:3.0.13.1.1`

 Excerpt from the ReleaseNotes: